Berkeley-CS195/sp23/content/readings.md

 ## 9/22 Professional Ethics and Moral Philosophy

+**Please complete the [Professional Ethics and Moral Philosophy](https://goo.gl/forms/DOCUjxfVgRwU6gaq1) survey before Thursday at 5 PM.**

 This coming week, we'll do something a little different and discuss systems of ethics as taxonomized by the field of moral philosophers.
-I'll go over the three major schools of ethics in class, but you might find it helpful to
+I'll go over the three major schools of ethics in class, but you might find it helpful to watch these videos in advance so my overview is easier to follow.

 ACM, "[Professional Code of Conduct][acm_code]"